Leftover Turkey Pot Pie

 - Veggies and herbs: Dice up extra onion, carrot, and celery when you’re prepping them for your stuffing recipe or stock; pick some fresh thyme leaves or feel free to just use dried thyme instead.

-- Broth: If you’re already making turkey broth for gravy, set aside 1 1/2 cups, or plan to turn that roast turkey carcass into stock the day after Thanksgiving.
+- Broth: If you’re already making turkey broth for gravy, set aside 1 1/2 cups, or plan to turn that roast turkey carcass into turkey stock the day after Thanksgiving.
 It’s also okay to just pick up some store-bought chicken broth.

 - Pie crust: Make an extra pie crust if you’re going the homemade route for your dessert pies and refrigerate or freeze it until you’re ready for pot pie.
 If you hate making pie crust, just add another refrigerated store-bought crust to the shopping list.